asmuth/clip/manual/reference/command_line.md

     Usage: $ fviz [OPTIONS]
-      --in <path>               Path to the input file --out <path>              Path to the output file --outfmt <format>         Output format.
+      --in <path>               Path to the input file --out <path>              Path to the output file --stdin                   Read the input file from stdin --stdout                  Write the output file from sdout --format <format>         Output format.
 If no format is given, it is inferred from the filename.
 Valid values: 'png', 'svg'
       --font-defaults <bool>    Enable or disable default font loading.
 Default is enabled.
                                 Valid values: 'on' and 'off'